-Although the medication does not contain a black-box warning on its label (the FDA’s most stringent), the list of warnings and precautions on its Medication Guide is extensive, having been updated continually since the drug’s introduction into the marketplace.
-These updates have been mandated by the FDA over the years, as post-market studies continued to confirm Topamax’s adverse health effects.
+Although the medication does not carry a black box warning (the FDA’s most stringent warning), the list of warnings and precautions in the Topamax Medication Guide is extensive and has been updated continually since the drug became available in the U.S. These updates have been mandated by the FDA over the years, as post-market studies continued to confirm Topamax’s adverse health effects.

-Perhaps the most deleterious side effect of Topamax is its potential toxicity to fetuses.
+Perhaps the most damaging side effect of Topamax is the potential harm it poses for fetuses.
 Infants exposed to topiramate in utero have an increased risk for cleft lip and cleft palate, especially if the drug is taken during the first trimester of pregnancy, a time when women may not realize they are pregnant.

 A cleft palate is a type of orofacial disorder that results in an opening in the roof of the mouth when the two plates of the skull do not fuse together properly.
 A cleft lip may also occur in combination with a cleft palate.
 A cleft lip is an opening in the upper lip that can extend to the nose.
 It happens if the tissue that forms the lip does not attach entirely before birth.

 In July 2008, a study in Neurology revealed that babies born to mothers who took Topamax during pregnancy suffered birth defects at 16 times the average rate.
 And data from the North American Antiepileptic Drug (NAAED) Pregnancy Registry show that the prevalence of oral clefts was 1.4 percent when mothers took Topamax during pregnancy, compared with a rate of 0.38 – 0.55 percent in infants exposed to other antiepileptic drugs (AEDs), and 0.07 percent in infants of mothers without epilepsy.